 working Shrimp Boat.

-Traveling through the scenic Marshes of Glynn south of St. Simons Sound you will see a plethora of wildlife including dolphins, seagulls, and pelicans.
-Experience the life of a fisherman and enjoy their tasty bounty.
-Not only will you see the many creatures that the crew brings up from the depth, but also touch whatever is caught that day, such as sharks, crabs, fish and all sorts of sea life.
-The crew will even boil the shrimp for you to sample!
+Traveling through the scenic Marshes of Glynn south of St. Simons Sound, you will see a plethora of wildlife including dolphins, seagulls, and pelicans.
+Experience the life of a fisherman hands on.
+You will be able to see AND touch whatever is caught that day- sharks, crabs, fish, and all sorts of sea life.
 Two hour tours depart daily from the Brunswick docks less than a mile from the St. Simons causeway.
 Click to view the YouTube video here.
-Read a review here.
+This is a very popular attraction, so reserve your spot today by clicking the green button on the picture!

 A paved network of winding bike paths (ideal for walking and jogging, too) is a great way to get to most anywhere on St. Simons Island.
 Bike rentals are available at Ocean Motion Surf Shop (just around the corner from the Resort) and elsewhere on the island.
 Infant seats and Trail-a-bikes available as well.
 Rent by 1/2 day, full day, or for your entire stay.
 Call 912-638-5225 for more information.
 Bike rentals are also available at Wheel Fun Rentals.
 They have many unique bikes including, surreys that hold up to 9 adults.
 Call 912-635-9801.